Sarker-Rajib/online-nursery-frontend/requirments.md

 # #5 Online Nursery Website 🌱

-## Project Overview 🌱

-Develop an online nursery website using React, Redux, Node.js, and Express.js.
-The website will allow users to browse, filter, and search for products, add products to their cart, and make online payments via Stripe.js.
-Additionally, there will be a product and category management section for CRUD operations.

-## 🌟Features

 ### 1\.
 Public Routes 🚀

 All routes on the website are accessible without authentication.